 - 40% Potential Salary After Graduation: Average mid-career salary of school alumni

-- 30% Institutional Accreditation: Regional and national accreditation for the 2019-2020 school year
+- 30% Institutional Accreditation: Regional and national accreditation

 - 30% Overall Degree Affordability: Average cost of undergraduate and graduate tuition per school

-At College Rank, we strive to do our best to guide you and your family toward a fruitful academic career.
-The pursuit of knowledge is a noble one, and we want to help you reach your goals.
 Please feel free to visit our dedicated methodology page for a step-by-step breakdown.
 For questions, comments, badge downloads, or data corrections, please feel free to reach out to us at editor@www.collegerank.net.

 Texas Tech University

-You don’t have to come from a Psychology background in order to benefit from the Educational Psychology PhD from Texas Tech.
+You don’t have to come from a Psychology background in order to benefit from the Educational Psychology Ph.D. from Texas Tech.
 The program’s broad approach explores educational foundations with a deep understanding and connection to quantitative and qualitative research.
 Above all, the goal is to develop and improve educational systems while respecting the inherent diversity.

-This blended program is guided by framework set by the American Psychological Association and influence from other educational accreditation institutions.
+This blended program is guided by a framework set by the American Psychological Association and influence from other educational accreditation institutions.
 The curriculum works through exploring core concepts, conducting and applying research, plus a practicum and residency requirement so students can both learn and exhibit the skills learned.

 Research of core education creates the bulk of this program.
 Courses in Foundations of Educational Research, Structural Equation Modeling, and Qualitative Research Methods (among others) are available to choose from to create your own schedule.
 Those with goals to teach or to conduct educational research will blossom with this curriculum.